-Managing tenants is tough.
-You’re already trying to run a property portfolio and stay ahead of the latest tax and legislation changes, but you’re also battling against some ancient landlord stereotypes, and sometimes, some less than savoury tenants.
+Managing tenants can be overwhelming, when you’re already trying to run a property portfolio and stay ahead of the latest tax and legislation changes.

 The key to good landlord tenant relationships is being able to silence the ego.
 This makes you open and receptive to new ideas, means you don’t take things personally but that you’re not a pushover either.
-This approach will help you gain the respect of your tenant rather than the begrudging acceptance you may be used to.
-Such a relationship can have far reaching benefits.
+A good relationship with your tenants can have far reaching benefits for everyone involved.

 But how do you do it?
-How do you remove ego and build this stronger relationship?
+How do you build this stronger relationship?
 To answer that question, we’re going to visit a very unlikely source: Tech.

 In the 1970’s Jerry Weinberg published The Psychology of Computer Programming.
 It was widely hailed as a seminal work that took a human approach to programming.
 In the book Weinberg proposed ten commandments that aimed to take the ego out of programming.
 We’ve left each commandment as it stands in the book but explained how you can apply them to your own landlord tenant relationships: